AdvanceFTeam/Script_Searcher_Discord_Bot/README.md

 ## License

 This project is licensed under the MIT License - meaning you can feel free to customize it further to match your bot's features and specifications.
-- NOTE: Just give a little credit to us just for support that's all.

 ---